meizabel/documentation/README.md

 ### Why Spine?

-*  **Domain model language is [Ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html)** not only in people communications, but **in computer communications too**.
+*  **Domain model language is [Ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html)** not only in people communications, but **in computer interactions too**.
 The model is defined and maintained in protobuf.
 Most of the implementation code is automatically generated for all languages used in your project.

 *  **The domain model is strongly typed** and **open for evolution**.
 Unlike some of  CQRS/ES frameworks that treat commands and events as Json objects, Spine promotes strong typing of all parts of a business model.
 The model [can be extended](https://developers.google.com/protocol-buffers/docs/proto3#updating) without breaking binary compatibility with client applications.